HilFerr/Projects/README.md

 1. Download the file [here](C++/Exercises/Exercise1/Exercise1.cpp) if you want to see the code;
 2. Upload them to your favorite IDE: File > Open > exercise1.cpp;
-3. Execute the file and play.
+3. Execute the file.

 #### .exe file

-1. Download the file [here](C++/Exercises/Exercise1/Exercise1.exe) if you want to see the code;
+1. Download the file [here](C++/Exercises/Exercise1/Exercise1.exe) if you just want to execute the program;
-2. Execute the file and play.
+2. Execute the file.

 #### Execution